MakerspaceModules/arduino/101 - Introduction to Arduino/ClassHistory/README.md

 #### What works well
 * Have extra supplies (220 ohm and 10K resistors, LEDs, buttons, breadboards, jumpers) available.
 These aren't that expensive, and somebody will be missing components.

+## February 2013 - Andrew Morrison, Workshop 88

+Location - Workshop 88, 15'x20' classroom.

+Attendees - 3, 2 adult, 1 child (age ~10)

+Duration - 2 hours, 15 minutes

+### Notes

+Discussion during the introduction part of the class was surprisingly low-level.
+Attendees were interested in chip architecture more than most 101 classes.
+Had to rush through some of the exercises and skipped over the first PWM lab.